kirikprotocol/MSAG-Console/src/scag/snmp/counters/msagCounterTable-README-msagCounterTable.txt

  **********************************************************************
  **********************************************************************/
 /*
- * EYELINE-MSAG-MIB::msagCounterTable is subid 4 of msag.
+ * msagCounterTable is subid 4 of msag.
  * Its status is Current.
  * OID: .1.3.6.1.4.1.26757.2.4, length: 9
 */